fabriziosalmi/secbeat/README.md

 **Current Version:** 0.1.0 (Early Development)

 This project is under active development.
-Features and APIs are subject to change.
-Not recommended for production use at this time.
+Features and APIs are subject to change. **Not recommended for production use (v0.1.x)**.

 For production DDoS mitigation, consider established solutions like:
 - Cloudflare